probinso/ppaml-eval-tools/doc/getting-started.md

     % cd bindings/python
     % pip install --user .

-We now have all of the pre-requisite software installed for both the PPAML toolchain as well as the example solution to Challenge Problem 1.
+We now have all of the prerequisite software installed for both the PPAML toolchain as well as the example solution to Challenge Problem 1.

 # Basic usage #